AdobeDocs/journeys.en/help/using/release-notes/documentation-updates.md

 This page lists all the documentation updates for [!DNL Journey Orchestration].
 You can also consult the [!DNL Journey Orchestration] [Release Notes](../release-notes/release-notes.md).

+## August 2021

+* Updated the configuration procedure for custom actions with dynamic URL paths and dynamic headers.
+[Read more](../action/url-configuration.md)

 ## March 2021 {#march-2021}

 * We have detailed the full procedure to create test profiles in Adobe Experience Platform.
 [Read more](../building-journeys/creating-test-profiles.md).